 Author surname, first name.
 “Article name”.
 Indigenous Foundations. indigenousfoundations.arts.ubc.ca. (accessed Month, day, year).

-Feel free to contact us via email at firstname.lastname@example.org printable version
+Feel free to contact First Nations and Indigenous Studies at email@example.com printable version